Sete France Travel Guide

 Sète features a range of museums celebrating its artistic and cultural heritage.

 Dedicated to Sète's famous poet and philosopher, Paul Valéry.
-It also houses an impressive collection of art, with a focus on local artists and works depicting the Mediterranean landscape.
+It additionally houses an impressive collection of art, with a focus on local artists and works depicting the Mediterranean landscape.
 The museum has stunning sea views from its location.
 (Hours: 10:00 AM - 6:00 PM, closed Tuesdays; Fees: €5-€9)

 The Museum of International Modest Arts.
 This unique museum focuses on popular art, vernacular art, and various forms of "modest" or overlooked creativity.
 It is known for its quirky and thought-provoking exhibitions, presenting a refreshing take on art.
 (Hours: 11:00 AM - 7:00 PM, closed Mondays; Fees: €6-€8)